pronoy2108/regtweaks/README.md

 Find hidden Windows features yourself
 ------------

-[Mach2](https://github.com/riverar/mach2) is not an official Microsoft program.
+[ViVe Tool](https://github.com/thebookisclosed/ViVe/releases) is not an official Microsoft program.
 Nevertheless, you can still [download it from it's Github page](https://github.com/riverar/mach2/releases).
-It's recommended you run the tool with `--help` for details on how to use the tool.
-In order to find hidden features, Mach2 needs to scan PDB files, otherwise known as Program Database files, which contain debug symbols for the Windows executables.
-The problem, though, is that these symbol files are not installed with Windows and you need to download them from Microsoft's Symbol Server.

-A complete guide is [available here](https://www.bleepingcomputer.com/news/microsoft/finding-and-enabling-hidden-features-in-windows-10-using-mach2/).

 Keep in mind that not all feature IDs can be found within Windows debugging symbols.
 [Capstone](https://github.com/aquynh/capstone) is still needed in order to disassemble all hidden details.